justineuroCE/GCD-Project/CodeBook.md

     + loads the numerical measurements from the nine files in the Inertial Signals folder and attaches an appropriate variable label for the column label (lines 58-68)
     + creates the train/test indicator variable *testOrTrain*
     + binds together *idNum*, *testOrTrain*, *actCd*, *bodyAccX*, *bodyAccY*, *bodyAccZ*, *bodyGyroX*, *bodyGyroY*, *bodyGyroZ*, *totAccX*, *totAccY*, and *totAccZ* (lines 75-76); the variables after *actCd* are each of dimensions 10299 x 128
-    + uses the function *actConv* to create an *activity* column containing the descriptive labels WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, or LAYING in lieu of the actCd values of 1 to 6, respectively
+    + uses the function *actConv* to create an *activity* column containing the descriptive labels 1-WALKING, 2-WALKING\_UPSTAIRS, 3-WALKING\_DOWNSTAIRS, 4-SITTING, 5-STANDING, or 6-LAYING in lieu of the actCd values of 1 to 6, respectively
     + returns a list containing four elements; the first element is a data frame called *dataPart* and contains the raw data for either *train* or *test* dataset depending on which was specified
 * Step 3 --- I constructed the *train* and *test* datasets using *constructData("train")* and  *constructData("test")*; see lines 102-104.
 * Step 4 --- Finally, I merged the *train* and *test* raw data into the data frame *dataAll* (see lines 120-123) that contained all the variables listed in Table 1.

+See the sink file *diagnostics.txt* (3rd block of indormation) for a partial printout of this dataset.

 #### **TIDY DATA 1: Means and Sds (Goal 2)**

-TIDY DATA 1 (dimensions 10299 x 18) contains the means and sds of each experimentally-measured variable for each of the 10299 observation.
+TIDY DATA 1 (dimensions 10299 x 18; stored in the data frame **dataMeansSdsAll**) contains the means and sds of each experimentally-measured variable for each of the 10299 observation.
 The means and sds of the nine (9) experimentally-measured variables  (the latter 9 variables from Table 1) were calculated based on the 128 window measurements per variable per observation.
 These means and sds were extracted and saved to the file: **MeansAndSdsMeasurements.txt** and was uploaded into the course site as requested.
 See the discussion after Table 2 for the R codes.

 The data file has 10300 lines (1 header and 10299 lines of observations).
 Each line of observation had the means and sds of each of the nine experimentally-measured variables (18 columns).
 The header contains the 18 variable names given in Table 2.